kuu12/less-router/README.md

         </header>
     ...
 ```
 (p.s.
-Just for explanation, actually the Order component doesn't have a componentDidMount function in this case.)
+Just for explanation, actually the `Order` component doesn't have a `componentDidMount` function in this case.)

 ### Basename
-If your app is not deployed on root path, for example, 'https://www.mydomain.com/my-app/', you should specific the basename in router.
+If your app is not deployed on root path, for example, `https://www.mydomain.com/my-app/`, you should specific the basename in `router`.

 ```javascript
 /****************************  app.js  ******************************/